Note: This article was originally published on the NATO Association of Canada's website.

 This sort of strategy is usually employed in asymmetric conflicts where one side is heavily outgunned by its adversary, which is why terrorism is often called the “weapon of the weak.”
 It is more accurate to think of it as the weapon of the politically weak, however, because history is filled with examples of militarily-capable states using terror tactics to intimidate a disobedient public or influence an enemy state’s population during wartime.
 An authoritarian dictator who uses violence to repress domestic civil dissent is as much a terrorist as Osama bin Laden.

 Terrorists of all stripes essentially take public peace-of-mind hostage, demanding that the government or community pay a ransom in the form of certain political concessions.
 Demands vary according to circumstances.
-For instance, among other desires, al-Qaeda wants American troops withdrawn from Saudi Arabia.
+For instance, among other desires, one of al-Qaeda's motivations for perpetrating 9/11 was to force the US government to withdraw its troops from Islam's holy land, Saudi Arabia.
 Alternatively, Dylann Roof murdered nine black church-goers in 2015 in an attempt to start a “race war.”
 Both parties committed acts of terror.

 Readying ourselves and tempering our reaction is an important step, but no analysis of terrorism would be complete without contemplating a terrorist’s motives.
 Recognizing the strategic logic of terrorism in a conflict is straightforward, yet that hardly explains why someone might feel justified in taking innocent human life.
 Seeing the world through the eyes of a terrorist is difficult, but not impossible.

 In a previous article I briefly explored Islam’s relationship with violence.
 Religious influence clearly has some use in explaining how, in the right situation, one could feel morally justified in committing horrible deeds.
 Salafi Islamic ideology in particular offers some explanation, though suicidal terrorists are not always religious, let alone necessarily Muslim.